-Of particular interest to small businesses will be the social learning features of Talent LMS that allow your staff to learn via personal messages, calendars, and discussion forums.
+Of particular interest to small businesses will be the social learning features of Talent LMS system that allow your staff to learn via personal messages, calendars, and discussion forums.
 For example, the staff could exchange their experiences with customers and update their learnings in a product discussion forum.

 Integration is well supported, and you can globally integrate video via platforms such as Zoom, BigBlueButton, and the Citrix family of products (GoTo Training/meeting/webinar).
 There are also integrations for Human Resource systems such as Bamboo HR, which could be useful for building wider employee competency frameworks.

-A great feature is the LinkedIn Certifications integration, which is useful for small businesses looking to use off-the-shelf training to supplement internal offerings.
+A great feature is the LinkedIn Certifications integration, which is useful for small companies looking to use off-the-shelf training to supplement internal offerings.
 You can also create integrations with Zapier for almost any other app or software, for example, to assign a particular person that has received training to a helpdesk ticket via say, Zendesk.

 Starting from $69/month.

 Goodies I аound

 - Integration is well supported, plus Zapier support